typesense/typesense-website/docs-site/content/guide/high-availability.md

 If you see a value other than `state: 4` or `state: 1` that indicates an error.
 Check the Typesense logs (usually in `/var/log/typesense/typesense.log`) for more diagnostic information.

+### Recovering a cluster that has lost quorum

+A Typesense cluster with N nodes can tolerate a failure of at most `(N-1)/2` nodes without affecting reads or writes.

+So for example:

+- A 3 node cluster can handle a loss of 1 node.
+- A 5 node cluster can handle a loss of 2 nodes.

+If a Typesense cluster loses more than `(N-1/2)` nodes at the same time, the cluster becomes unstable because it loses quorum and the remaining node(s) cannot safely build consensus on which node is the leader.
+To avoid a potential split brain issue, Typesense then stops accepting writes and reads until some manual verification and intervention is done.

+To recover a cluster in this state:

+1. Force one of the nodes to become a single-node cluster by editing its nodes file to contain just its own IP address.
+You don't have to restart the Typesense process, since changes to the node file are automatically picked up within 30s.
+2. Once this node returns ok when you call `/health`, edit the nodes file and then add back another node in the cluster, and wait for it to catch up with the new leader.
+3. Repeat Step 2 for each node until the cluster is healthy again.

 ## Client Configuration